mithu2649/closy/README.md

 # What is Closy?

 > Closy is an open source Social Network to share and communicate with your friends online.

-> Open Source Social Network created using php, MySQL, and JavaScript.
+Created using php, MySQL, and JavaScript.

 This WebApp is still in it's intial stage and is been worked on as a college project.